ros/rosdistro/CONTRIBUTING.md

 ### Releasing third party system packages into a ROS distribution

 In general you should not override or replace system dependencies from the system distribution with a package in the ROS distribution.
-This is part of the software engineering process of maintaining the distribution that all developers can rely on specific versions of software to be available and remain consistent withing the distribution.
+This is part of the software engineering process of maintaining the distribution that all developers can rely on specific versions of software to be available and remain consistent within the distribution.
 If you need newer versions of underlying libraries the you should either target newer versions with the minimum version available or if that’s not available help and encourage the upstream process to move forward to at least your minimum version for the next release of the distribution.

 Obviously this is a slow process and doesn’t fix things immediately for a short term.